-We aim to prepare these children for a return to mainstream schooling through: the provision of a holistic and individually tailored education programmes, by providing an environment that develops self-confidence and personal success and by maintaining an appropriately low pupil to teacher ratio, typically 1:7.
-Within group lessons such as Maths and Literacy, this is often lower.
+We aim to prepare these children for a return to mainstream schooling through: the provision of a holistic and individually tailored education programmes, by providing an environment that develops self-confidence and personal success and by maintaining an appropriately low pupil to teacher ratio, typically 1:5.
+Within group lessons such as Maths and Literacy, this may be lower.

 Reporting and Assessment